Kent-RPC/Kent-RPC.github.io/police/ranks.md

 1. The first stage is made of being tought theory and then having a small test.
 1. The second stage is made of practical teaching you how to drive, arrest, detain, book someone into custody, question and search.
 1. The last stage is made of a practical and theory test.
-In this stage you can also go for driving and tazer tests.
+In this stage you can also go for driving and taser tests.

 Once you have passed this test you are ready to move into the police force as a Probationary Police Constable